 Swearing: why do school-age children do it?

-When school-age children swear, it’s usually to vent some negative feelings.
-It’s a response to something painful, upsetting or frustrating.
+When school-age children swear, it’s usually to express negative feelings.
+It’s often a response to something painful, upsetting or frustrating.

 Children might also swear to fit in socially.
 They might be trying to be part of the group, or to stand out by being funny or adding shock value to their talk.
 Children might also be imitating others when they swear.